 Another approach is to fill the tank almost to overflowing and just lift the handle a little bit.
 This can get you two or even three flushes between refills.

-Some toilets will also work if you fill the bowl directly, which is easier than filling the tank.
+Some toilets will work if you fill the bowl directly, which is easier than filling the tank.

 You'll have to figure out what method works best for your toilet by trial and error.